 Manufactured out of high-quality steel in the U.S., this high-quality pellet stove insert is designed to provide up to 27-hours of consistent heat at a time.
 It has a large 45-pound hopper and doesn’t require any clearance when it’s placed into an old fireplace.

-It’s also equipped with a stainless steel ignitor that’s designed to hold up to years of use and can be activated quickly with the push of a button.
+It’s also equipped with a stainless-steel ignitor that’s designed to hold up to years of use and can be activated quickly with the push of a button.
 This product doesn’t just offer one-touch ignition, however.
 It also offers homeowners a clean and efficient burning of fuel that will keep the home warm without costing a ton of money.
+Best of yet, it’s a fantastic pellet stove on sale today.

 #3 Timberwolf Economizer Fireplace Insert